datalad-handbook/book/docs/usecases/RStudio_user.rst

 Bobby start to explain what happened:
 DataLad saved the script using Git-annex.
 This means that the file was moved somewhere else, and the content was replaced by a code linking to the file location.
-The code, which is a tiny file, is saved in Git, while the large file is saved outside of Git.
 Because it is :term:`symlink`, Rstudio still read the content of the original file when clicking on it, but it cannot overwrite the file: that file is in read-only mode.
 This is explained in detail in the :ref:`Handbook chapters on Git-annex <basics-annex>`.

 One could overwrite the file by first unlocking it (using ``datalad unlock .``), but that would not be very practical, and it would save the script as a binary file, making the version control very inefficient.

-You do not want to use Git-annex for scripts, as they are text files which version should be handled by Git..
+You do not want to use Git-annex for scripts, as they are text files which version should be handled by Git.
 Bobby then shows how to tell DataLad to use git for text files and he runs: ``datalad create -c text2git --force``.

 Max can now work on its script as he used to, but commit changes using the ``datalad save -r`` command.